serge-m/serge-m.github.io/content/2019-08-24-ros-experience.md

 and [Setting up Dynamic Reconfigure for a Node (python)](http://wiki.ros.org/dynamic_reconfigure/Tutorials/SettingUpDynamicReconfigureForANode%28python%29), just changed couple of names.
 The problem was in the naming of the package (steering_translator) and the executable file (steering_translator.py).
 They are getting mixed up on the execution.
 The solution was to rename python file to steering_translator_node.py.

+## ROS melodic on Raspberry Pi 3 B+

+Let's say we want to install ROS-melodic on RPi 3.
+Here is the plan
+### Prepare ubuntu 18 LTS for Raspberry Pi
+### Connecting
+It turned out that Raspberry pi cannot connect to my laptop directly (something is wring with my DHCP settings).
+Therefore I used a router.
+* insert the flash card into the Raspberry
+* Switch on the Raspberry
+* Connect RPi to a router with a cable
+* connect your laptop to the same router
+* find the ip address of the Raspberry with a command `nmap -sn YOUR_ROUTER_IP/24` (the command may differ depending on the DHCP settings of your router)
+* `ssh ubuntu@RASPBERRY_IP`, use password `ubuntu`